 Ending this week on a sunny note with a peek into our Southern Caribbean travels.
 We usually visit the Caribbean once a year and are always amazed by the beauty around us.
-Since we cruised this past trip, we were exposed to various terrains and scenic views around us.
 You’ll note that while Dominica is green with lush rainforest and St. Kitts has rolling hills and mountains, Barbados, St. Martin and St. Croix are all beach-centric.
 St Martin has a very European feel to it while Dominica gives off a homey, local vibe.
 On the surface, one might assume that an island is an island filled with beaches and sand but once you scratch the surface, you’ll discover that each has its own uniqueness and appeal.
 This is one of the reasons why I think cruising around the Caribbean is a great idea: you get a sampling that you may never have otherwise.

 I would suggest a guide for maneuvering around Dominica.
 We used the same company as our first time on the island and would recommend Bumping Tours to anyone.
 The cost is very reasonable, all your transportation is included and they provide bottled water/drinks.